 fundraising team to help raise the money that keeps the branch going.
 Or the IT volunteers who are there to make sure our computer system runs smoothly.
 Each volunteer, no matter the role, is extremely important to our service.

 How to become a volunteer:

 There are a couple of easy ways to find out more or to apply; just click on 'volunteer at this branch' – the big green box to the right – or contact us directly by emailing firstname.lastname@example.org or phoning 07531 789828 (you might have to leave a message but we will get back to you as quickly as we can).

-Our planned volunteer information & recruitment evenings are on the following dates, all starting at 7pm:
+Our next volunteer information & recruitment evening is on the following date, starting at 7pm:

 Requirements and expectations: